List of Bose home audio products: Acoustimass

 The "Acoustimass 5" was released in 1987 and consists of a bass module and two "double cube" satellite speakers.
 This was followed by an "Acoustimass 3" system in 1989, which consisted of two "single cube" satellite speakers and a smaller bass module.

 As of July 2019, the Acoustimass 5 currently remains on sale, in the form of the Series V version.
 The Acoustimass 3 was discontinued in 2016.

 The original Acoustimass bass module featured a wooden ported enclosure round port (which later changed to a new cabinet design with a round port) while the current Acoustimass module features a larger, square port (the Acoustimass 3 and 5 systems still use the older-style Acoustimass module).
 The cube speakers (called "Jewel Cubes") were recently redesigned with a slimmer profile, and are no longer adjustable.
 New mounting brackets allow the newly designed speakers to mount nearly flush to the wall.

 In the past, Bose has manufactured a 6.1-channel Acoustimass system, the Acoustimass 16, which featured five "double cube" satellite speakers, a single center-channel speaker, and an Acoustimass bass module.

 Surround sound

 The company's first surround sound speakers were the "Acoustimass 6" &"Acoustimass 10", both released in 1996.
 Both products were 5.0 passive systems, with the Acoustimass 6 using "single cube" satellite speakers and the Acoustimass 10 using "double cube" satellite speakers.

 The "Acoustimass 15" 5.1 is a true 5.1 system was sold from 1998 until 2006 it includes an amplified sub, and the "Acoustimass 16" 6.1 system was sold from 2002 until 2006 also included an additional double cube and is amplified.

 Computer speakers

+Bose has manufactured speaker systems for computers since 1987.
+Some models have a powered subwoofer.